North Atlantic Right Whale

 Vessel strikes are a major threat to right whales.
 Their habitat and migration routes are close to major ports along the Atlantic coastline and often overlap with shipping lanes, making right whales vulnerable to collisions with vessels.
 These collisions can cause broken bones and massive internal injuries or cuts from propellers.
 Vessels of nearly any size can injure or kill a right whale.
 The faster a vessel is traveling when it hits a whale, the higher the likelihood of serious injury or death.

 Entanglement in fishing gear is one of the greatest threats to North Atlantic right whales.
 NOAA Fisheries and our partners estimate that over 85 percent of right whales have been entangled in fishing gear at least once.
 Fishing gear can cut into a whale’s body, cause serious injuries, and result in infections and mortality.
 Even if gear is shed or removed through disentanglement efforts, the time spent entangled can severely stress a whale, weaken it, prevent it from feeding, and sap the energy it needs to swim, feed, and reproduce.
 Chronic entanglements are one reason scientists think that female right whales are having fewer calves and are taking longer to have calves.

 Ocean noise from human activities such as shipping, boating, construction, and energy exploration and development has increased in the Northwest Atlantic.
 Noise from these activities can interrupt the normal behavior of right whales and interfere with their communication.
 It may also reduce their ability to detect and avoid predators and human hazards, navigate, identify physical surroundings, find food, and find mates.

 In the Spotlight

 North Atlantic Right Whale

 The North Atlantic right whale is NOAA Fisheries' newest Species in the Spotlight.
-This initiative is a concerted, agency-wide effort to spotlight and save marine species that are among the most at risk of extinction in the near future.
+This initiative is a concerted, agency-wide effort launched in 2015 to spotlight and save marine species that are among the most at risk of extinction in the near future.